delpozzo/yagol/README.md

 **The application won't launch and/or I am getting "Unable to load image" errors!**

-This is due to the fact that YaGoL currently uses relative pathing for loading the sprites in the `images/` directory.
-Enter the yagol directory first, then run the application:
+This is due to the fact that YaGoL currently uses a relative path for loading the sprites in the `images/` directory.
+It's on my to-do list to come up with a solution so this won't be a problem in the future.
+In the meantime, enter the yagol directory first, then run the application:

 `cd /path/to/yagol`